Introduction to Website Design & Development

 - Well-Written, Meaningful Content: news accounts, study data, quizzes, political op-eds, short, friendly, and interesting text.

-- Fast-Loading Audio/Visual Aids: photos, albums, slideshows, videos, animations, puzzles, Scripture recitations, audio.
+- Fast-Loading Audio/Visual Aids: photos, albums, slideshows, videos, animations, puzzles, Scripture recitations, audio, full-size, high-resolution images.

 - Informational Lists and Tables: attractive interactive lists, tables with hyperlinks and images, tables for data and downloads, tables with calendar entries.